 - Reduce risk and limit impacts of spills

-What you put in the spill kit depends on the potential spill size, type of spill, and if workers will have the appropriate PPE available.
+What should be in a spill kit depends on the potential spill size, type of spill, and if workers will have the appropriate PPE available.
 For example, an oil spill kit may contain a variety of oil absorbents, safety gloves, and a wet mop.